Religion in the United Kingdom: Wicca

 In the 2011 UK Census 11,026 people identified as Wiccans in England and 740 in Wales.

 Druidry

 Modern Druidry grew out of the Celtic revival in 18th century Romanticism.
 A 2012 Druid analysis estimates that there are roughly 11,000 Druids in Britain.

 Heathenry

-Heathenry consists of a variety of modern movements attempting to revive Germanic paganism, such as that practiced in the British Isles by the Anglo-Saxon and Norse peoples prior to Christianisation.
+Heathenry consists of a variety of modern movements attempting to revive Germanic paganism, such as that practised in the British Isles by the Anglo-Saxon and Norse peoples prior to Christianisation.
 In the 2011 UK Census 2,108 people identified as Heathens.
-As in other countries, Heathen movements are broadly divided into two groups.
 Asatru UK was founded in 2013 and operates as a country-wide group for all inclusive Heathens.
 As of May 2021, Asatru UK had 2,903 members of its Facebook group.
 The group currently does not own land and thus is in the process of carving portable god posts that can be used in a vé.
 The first of these was of the god Woden and was consecrated at a gathering in 2021.